tailhq/DynaML/index.md

 Documentation
 =============
-You can refer to the project [documentation]({{site.url}}/documentation) for getting started with DynaML.
+You can refer to the project [wiki](https://github.com/mandar2812/DynaML/wiki).
 Bear in mind that this is still at its infancy and there will be many more improvements/tweaks in the future.